NVIDIA/cuda-quantum/docs/sphinx/data_center_install.rst

 To build the CUDA Quantum Python wheel, you will need to install the following additional Python-specific tools:

 - Python development headers: The development headers for your Python version are installed in the way as you installed Python itself.
 If you installed Python via the package manager for your system, you may need to install an additional package to get the development headers.
   The package name is usually your python version followed by either a `-dev` or `-devel` suffix.
   If you are using a `Conda environment <https://conda.io/projects/conda/en/latest/user-guide/getting-started.html#managing-python>`__, the necessary headers should already be installed.
 - Pip package manager: Make sure the `pip` module is enable for your Python version.
   We refer to the Python `documentation <https://pip.pypa.io/en/stable/installation/>`__ for more information about installing/enabling `pip`.
--	Python modules: Install the additional modules `numpy`, `build`, `auditwheel`, and `patchelf` for your python version, e.g. `python3 -m pip install numpy build auditwheel patchelf`.
+- Python modules: Install the additional modules `numpy`, `build`, `auditwheel`, and `patchelf` for your Python version, e.g. `python3 -m pip install numpy build auditwheel patchelf`.

 From within the folder where you cloned the CUDA Quantum repository, run the following command to build the CUDA Quantum Python wheel: